10 Proven Ways to Make Your Content AI-Citation Worthy

 2. Implement Comprehensive FAQ Sections

 FAQ sections are citation gold.
 They provide exactly what AI systems need: clear questions paired with concise, authoritative answers.
+Learn how to optimize FAQ schema for AI citations and use our QA Extractor tool to generate FAQ markup.

 The perfect FAQ format for AI citations: